adriangzlz97/pdb_python_tools/README.md

 # For usage of any of these tools, run them with -h

 # Requirements
-Python3 and the modules argparse, math, numpy (optional), mpi4py (optional)
+Python3 and the modules argparse, math, numpy, mpi4py

 ## track_xyz.py usage
 This script will find the maximum xyz coordinate change between two pdb/cif files.
 The output will be a tabulated table sorted by the residues with the largest coordinate change.